iptch/2024-fall-architectural-katas/ADR/ADR-018-location-of-survey-triggers.md

 ## Context:

-Surveys for the Hiring Manager or Candidate need to be triggered.
+Surveys for the Hiring Manager or Job candidate need to be triggered.
 We plan to use emails to notify the respective users.
 The persistence of survey results is needed for reporting purposes.